-- 4. Chapter 40D-8, F.A.C., the District's Water Levels and Rates of Flow Rules, describes the minimum flows established for surface watercourses in the District.
-Rule 40D-041(8), F.A.C., include the currently adopted minimum flows for the Lower Peace River and establishes a schedule for their reevaluation. - 5.
+- 4. Rule 62-41.304 of the Regulation of the Consumptive Uses of Water Rule (Chapter 62-41, F.A.C.) of the FDEP addresses a uniform process for setting minimum flow and minimum water levels in the Central Florida Water Initiative (CFWI) Area.
+The CFWI area includes all of Orange, Osceola, Polk and Seminole counties and a southern portion of Lake County, in the region of central Florida where the boundaries of the St. Johns River Water Management District, South Florida Water Management District, and Southwest Florida Water Management District abut.
+The uniform process for establishing minimum flows and levels in the CFWI area includes directives concerning development of priority lists and schedules for the establishment of minimum flows and levels by the three water management districts, sharing of technical information supporting proposed minimum flows and levels, and status assessments for established minimum flows and levels. - 5.
+Chapter 40D-8, F.A.C., the District's Water Levels and Rates of Flow Rules, describes the minimum flows established for surface watercourses in the District.
+Rule 40D-041(8), F.A.C., include the currently adopted minimum flows for the Lower Peace River and establishes a schedule for their reevaluation. - 6.
 Chapter 40D-80, F.A.C., the District's Recovery and Prevention Strategies for Minimum Flows and Levels Rules, sets forth the regulatory portions of the recovery or prevention strategies to achieve or protect, as applicable, the minimum flows and minimum water levels established by the District.

-The District's Minimum Flows and Levels Program addresses all relevant requirements expressed in the Water Resource Implementation Rule and the Water Resources Act of 1972.
+The District's Minimum Flows and Levels Program addresses all relevant requirements expressed in the Water Resource Implementation Rule, Water Resources Act of 1972 and the CFWI-specific chapter of the F.A.C.
 The District has developed specific methods for establishing minimum flows or minimum water levels for lakes, wetlands, rivers, springs and aquifers, subjected the methods to independent, scientific peer-review, and in some cases, adopted the methods into its Water Level and Rates of Flow Rule.
 In addition, regulatory components of recovery strategies necessary for the restoration of minimum flows and minimum water levels that are not currently being met have been adopted into the District's Recovery and Prevention Strategies for Minimum Flows and Levels Rule (Chapter 40D-80, F.A.C.).